Recruit at PLU!

 We offer the following recruitment services and resources:

 Gain visibility and get to know PLU students at one of our career events.
-Career Connections partners with academic divisions to host discipline-focused career fairs throughout the academic year.
+Alumni & Student Connections’ career services partners with academic divisions to host discipline-focused career fairs throughout the academic year.
 These fairs more closely align employers with students who meet their recruiting needs.

 We can reserve table space for you to share company information and talk with students inside the Anderson University Center.
+There is no fee associated with informational tabling.
 We offer tabling on weekdays between the hours of 8 a.m. – 5 p.m.

 Please contact Margaret Sauer to schedule a tabling session at firstname.lastname@example.org.